 - Keep a journal of how you feel each day.
-Take it with you when you see your doctor.
+Take it with you when you see your cancer care team.

 - Balance rest and activities.
 Try not to spend too much time in bed, which can make you feel weak.
 Schedule activities so that you have time for plenty of rest.
 Most people find that a few short rest periods are better than one long one.

-- Talk to your doctor about whether you should exercise, and what types of physical activities may be best for you.
+- Talk to your cancer care team about whether you should exercise, and what types of physical activities may be best for you.

-- Unless you are given other instructions, eat a healthy diet that includes protein (meat, milk, eggs, and beans), and drink plenty of water each day.
+- Unless you’re given other instructions, eat a healthy diet that includes protein (meat, milk, eggs, and beans), and drink plenty of water each day.

-Let your doctor or nurse know about your fatigue, and be sure to talk with them if:
+Let your cancer care team know about your fatigue, and be sure to talk with them if:

-- Your fatigue does not get better, keeps coming back, or gets worse.
+- Your fatigue doesn’t get better, keeps coming back, or gets worse.

-- You are more tired than usual during or after an activity.
+- You’re more tired than usual during or after an activity.

-- You are feeling tired, and it’s not related to something you’ve done.
+- You’re feeling tired, and it’s not related to something you’ve done.

 - You become confused or can’t focus your thoughts.